cogeotiff/rio-tiler/README.md

 $ pip install -e .
 ```

+## GDAL>=3.0 / PROJ>=6.0 performances issue

+`rio-tiler` is often used for dynamic tiling, where we need to perform small tasks involving croping and reprojecting the input data.
+Starting wiht GDAL>=3.0 the project shifted to PROJ>5 which introduced new ways to store projection metadata (using a uniq SQLite database and/or cloud stored grids).
+This change introduced some performance regression as mentioned in https://mapserver.gis.umn.edu/id/development/rfc/ms-rfc-126.html:

+> using naively the equivalent calls proj_create_crs_to_crs() + proj_trans() would be a major performance killer, since proj_create_crs_to_crs() can take a time in the order of 100 milliseconds in the most complex situations.

+We believe the issue reported in [issues/346](https://github.com/cogeotiff/rio-tiler/issues/346) is in fact due to :point_up:.

+To get the best performances out of `rio-tiler` we recommand for now to use GDAL **2.4** until a solution can be found in GDAL or in PROJ.

+Note: Starting with rasterio 1.2.0, the wheels are distributed with GDAL 3.2 and thus we recommand using rasterio==1.1.8.

 ## Overview

 `rio-tiler` is a rasterio plugin that aims to ease the creation of [slippy map tiles](https://en.wikipedia.org/wiki/Tiled_web_map) dynamically from any raster source.